gradio-app/gradio/test-strategy.md

 Playwright tests are written imperitavely - first type into this textbox, then click this button, then check this textbox has this output.
 This is nice because it matches how users interact with Gradio applications.
-However, playwright carries out this actions much faster than any human can!
+However, playwright carries out these steps much faster than any human can!
 This can cause you to check whether a textbox has the correct output before the server is finished processing the request.

 For this reason, playright ships with some [retrying assertions](https://playwright.dev/docs/test-assertions#auto-retrying-assertions).
 These assertions will retry until they pass or a timeout is reached, by default 5 seconds.
-So even if playwright checks that a value is expected before the server is done, it gives the server a chance to finish by retrying.
+So even if playwright checks a DOM element before the server is done, it gives the server a chance to finish by retrying.

 You can increase the timeout manually as well: